Women's Electoral Lobby (Australia): Structure

-Feminist Policy Framework
+Feminist framework

 In 2010, the Women's Electoral Lobby dispensed with its usual process of researching and writing individual policies on a range of policy areas in the lead up to the election.
 Instead, WEL has developed a Feminist Policy Framework, which sets out criteria to test and rate the policies of political parties.

 WEL's feminist framework tests how well policies: